kraken-hpc/kraken-layercake/README.md

 Kraken "Layercake" is a [kraken](https://github.com/kraken-hpc/kraken)-based tool for provisioning and managing clusters of physical (or virtual) computer systems, such as those used in high-performance compute clusters.

-***Please excluse our dust!  kraken-layercake is being split from the main kraken project.
-While we get things organized, examples & utilities may be broken!***

 ## The layer design
 "Layercake" refers to the model used to manage systemm images.
 As opposed to traditional HPC management systems, Layercake provisions nodes in layers: